applerich/Nike-Order-Checker/README.md

 ### TODO

-- [ ] Add tracking support if I can ever get an order that ships
+- [ ] Idk, suggest stuff to me on Twitter @DefNotAvg